Living Images by Carol Walker

 of the leading advocates working to keep America’s wild horses wild and free on

-Adobe Town Appaloosas are all multiple book award winners.
+Adobe Town Appaloosas and the recently released Blue Zeus: Legend of the Red Desert are all multiple book award winners.
 Proceeds from

 the sales of Carol’s artwork and books fund her work to keep America’s wild